-The USB 3.0 port supports the USB 3.0 specification and is compatible to the USB 2.0/1.1 specification.
-Use this port for USB devices Use this port for USB devices such as a USB keyboard/mouse, USB printer, USB flash drive and etc.
+The USB 3.1 Gen 1 port supports the USB 3.1 Gen 1 specification and is compatible to the USB 2.0 specification.
+Use this port for USB devices.

 RJ-45 LAN Port

 The Gigabit Ethernet LAN port provides Internet connection at up to 1 Gbps data rate.
 The following describes the states of the LAN port LEDs.